zentraflix/PwCpAppxTxtExtractor/README.md

-## PW & CP WITHOUT PURCHASE TXT EXTRACTOR
+## PW,CP & Appx WITHOUT PURCHASE TXT EXTRACTOR

 Fill the your api id,api hash & bot token in the config.py and main.py file